 A Lesson in Desert-Smart and Eco-Friendly Skills

 It is time for hands-on activities.
-I carry on my head a curvy tray scooped from the bark of a tree — It cleverly rests on a ring pad made from grass.
-The men throws spears with various degrees of success, and Mark proves that he could still live from the kill.
+I carry on my head a curvy tray scooped from the bark of a tree: It cleverly rests on a ring-pad made from grass.
+The men throw spears with various degrees of success, and my husband proves that we might survive from his kill.

 Our walk is timed by stops under shady spots.
-Flies are buzzing and our human caravan is showing gaps.
+Flies are buzzing.
+Our human caravan is showing gaps.
 Around me, small flowers at the end of wind grass stems undulate in the airy breeze.
-They are signs that rain falls at times.
+They are signs that rain falls, at times.
 I am surprised that the dry creek in front of me could fill up to immerse the gum trees above its rim.
 Mark’s assistant says it also fills the desert with extraordinary blooms.
-But water will retreat and hide deep down.
+Then, it retreats and hides deep in the ground.

-The desert conserves its water, and we conserve our strength by taking a break under the thatched roof of an open structure.
-Mark says he will make glue with fire.
-He takes one of the branches stocked-piled nearby – fills a fissure in the wood with possum dung to help create friction — grabs a stick — and vigorously rubs it until smoke appears and then an ember.
-In an instant, he lights a small bunch of grasses, which ignites twigs, and then wood.
+The desert conserves its water, and we learn to conserve our energy by taking a break under the thatched roof of an open structure.
+Mark says he will make some glue using fire.
+He takes one of the branches stocked-piled nearby and fills a fissure in the wood with possum dung.
+Then, to create friction he grabs a stick and vigorously rubs the dung until smoke appears, quickly followed by ember.
+In an instant, he has lit a small bunch of grasses, which ignites twigs, and then wood.
 We gaze at the fire for a while.
-Mark flashes a jubilant smile, and pulls a lighter from his jacket.
-Some modern conveniences have their place.
+Until Mark flashes a jubilant smile, and pulls a lighter from his jacket.
+Some modern conveniences have their place anywhere.

 What about the glue?
 Someone asks.
 Mark proceeds to beat a bunch of spinifex until a white powder—the gum—accumulates on the ground.
 He combines his saliva with the powder — shapes it into a ball — skews it on a stick — and exposes it to the heat.
 The ball turns shiny as it melts, and bigger as it gets rolled again in gum powder.
-No one wants to challenge Mark that the sticky resin could bind wood to stone.
+By now, no one wants to challenge Mark: for sure, the sticky resin would bind wood to stone.

 Food for Thought

-- Flynets are available at the Information Centre.
+- Fly-nets are available at Uluru Information Centre.

 - Water is provided by the tour organizer.